GreptimeTeam/docs/docs/getting-started/overview.md

 Begin to explore GreptimeDB's powerful core features.

 ## Install GreptimeDB
-You can try out GreptimeDB with our test builds released on [GitHub](https://github.com/GreptimeTeam/greptimedb/releases) and [Dockerhub](https://hub.docker.com/r/greptime/greptimedb).
-Note that GreptimeDB is currently under intense development, so these binaries are **not ready to be used in the production environment yet**.
+You can try out GreptimeDB with our test builds released on [Download page](https://greptime.com/download).

 We use the simplest configuration for getting started.
 For a comprehensive list of configuration options available in GreptimeDB, see the [configuration documentation](/user-guide/operations/configuration.md).